 The Tax Cuts and Jobs Act of 2017 ("TCJA"), which was signed into U.S. law in December 2017, eliminated the option to immediately deduct research and development expenditures in the year incurred under Section 174 effective January 1, 2022.
-The amended provision under Section 174 requires us to capitalize and amortize these expenditures over five years.
-Although there is proposed legislation to temporarily reinstate the current deduction of the expenditures after 2021 through 2025, we must consider the changes under the TCJA.
-If the provision is not deferred, modified, or repealed, with retroactive effect to January 1, 2022, it may result in a material impact on cash from operating activities and the balance of our deferred taxes.
-The actual impact will depend on if and when this provision is deferred, modified, or repealed by Congress, including if retroactively to January 1, 2022, and the amount of research and development expenditures incurred in 2022.
-We are monitoring legislation for any further changes to Section 174 and the impact to the financial statements in 2022.
+The amended provision under Section 174 requires us to capitalize and amortize these expenditures over five years (for U.S.-based research).
+As of December 31, 2022, we recorded an increase to income taxes payable of approximately \$10.6 million and a decrease to net deferred tax liabilities of a similar amount.
+We are monitoring legislation for any further changes to Section 174 and the potential impact to our financial statements in 2023.